omz13/kirby3-byline/README.md

 # Kirby3 byline

-This is a plugin for kirby3 that provides field methods to make generating an (author) byline.
+This is a plugin for kirby3 that provides field methods to make generating a byline very easy.
+Multiple authors are turned into a (comma-separated-and) list, author names can link to their website or whatever, and localization is provided.

 - It can cope with a field that either contains a single author or a structured (yaml) list of one or more authors.
 - When generating the byline, it adds separators (typically a comma) and a coordinator between the last entries (typically an "and") which are _localized_  for `fr`, `de`, `el`, `es`, `it`, `nl`, `sv` and `zh`.